srnichols/StampsPattern/docs/DEVELOPER_QUICKSTART.md

 ## 2) Start local data stack (scripted)

 Recommended: use the helper to start Cosmos Emulator and the portal.
-The portal hosts a Hot Chocolate GraphQL endpoint by default; starting Data API Builder (DAB) is optional and only needed for legacy compatibility testing.
+The portal hosts a Hot Chocolate GraphQL endpoint by default.

-Note: Hot Chocolate is the active GraphQL backend.
-References and legacy names (for example `DAB_GRAPHQL_URL` or `ca-stamps-dab`) are being rebaselined across the documentation; before renaming or removing production secrets or resource identifiers, follow a staged verification and migration procedure to avoid service disruptions.
+Note: Hot Chocolate is the GraphQL backend used in this project.
+For production deployments, verify that environment variables point to the correct GraphQL endpoint.

 ```powershell
 Note: `scripts/run-local.ps1` has been removed.
 Start the portal locally with: